-The benefits of this document increase as compound interest, as beliefs are corrected over time and built upon each other.
+The benefits of this document increase as compound interest.
+Beliefs are corrected over time and built upon each other.

-Some of these beliefs will prove to be wrong.
+Some of these beliefs will be wrong.
 Others will not seem to be wrong, but will be wrong anyway.

-I am open to changing my mind at any time based on evidence, persuasion, fantasy or chance.
+I am open to changing my mind at any time, if challenged with arguments based on facts or evidence.

-Having clear principles and a philosophy of life prevents us from facing each situation as if it were the first time.
+Having clear principles and a philosophy of life prevents me from facing each situation as if it were the first time.

 My love is not free.
-To love indiscriminately is the same as not loving.
+To love indiscriminately is not to love.
+People must earn love.

 My respect is not free.
-To respect indiscriminately is the same as not to respect.
+To respect indiscriminately is no to respect.
+People must earn respect.

 We all must work through voluntary decisions to be worthy of the love and respect of others.

-Focus on the important things, disregard nonsense that has no impact.
+Focus on the important things and disregard nonsense that has no impact.

-People are measured by what they do, no by what they are, who they are with or what they have.
-People are measured by the voluntary decisions they make to live their lives in one way or another.
+People should be measured by what they do, not by what they are, who they are with or what they have.
+We should be measured by the voluntary decisions we make.

 We are the captains of our destiny, most of the improvements in our life depend on us.
-Our health, our finances, relationships, knowledge, work… depend mainly on us, they are our responsibility.
+Our health, our finances, relationships, knowledge, work… depend mainly on us, they are our responsability.